UP210300/UP210300_CPP/U3/README.md

 # **UNIT 3: Functions**

-This unit is about
+This unit is about functions anda arrays

 </div>

 <div align="center">

-Check out the following exercises taht shows the use of functions.
+Check out the following exercise that shows the use of functions.

 []()•